Brewers vs. Royals Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Corbin Burnes (3-2) will take to the mound for the Brewers and make his eighth start of the season.
+- Adrian Houser will get the start for the Brewers, his second of the season.

 |Opponent